sourcegraph/handbook/content/departments/cloud/technical-docs/managed-smtp/index.md

 ![Entitle Request Form](https://storage.googleapis.com/sourcegraph-assets/handbook/engineering/cloud/entitle-sparkpost-reporting-request.png)

 A member of Security or Cloud will then approve the request.
+Once approved, users can log in at https://app.eu.sparkpost.com/auth or by clicking the SparkPost icon on the Okta applications dashboard.

 ## Future features